 The Dough Roller Approach

-Here’s my rule of thumb–pay cash.
+Here’s my rule of thumb--pay cash.
 Now I can hear what you’re saying.
 You just graduated from college and have a great job making $60,000 a year.
-But if you pay cash, you’ll be lucky to drive to work in a car that cost $2,000.
+But if you pay cash, you’ll be lucky to drive to work in a car that costs $2,000.
 Everybody else will be driving new cars that cost “just” 60 “easy” payments of $500.
 So you want me to drive a sled (as they use to say in my day)?
 Yep.

 DR, is that what you did when you got out of school?
 Nope.
 And I regret it.
 Do everything in your power to pay cash for your car.
-And if that means driving around in car that doesn’t compare well to the cars your co-workers and friends are driving, so be it.
+And if that means driving around in a car that doesn’t compare well to the cars your co-workers and friends are driving, so be it.
 That’s the advice I’ll give my children.
 And that’s the advice I wish I had followed.

 Compare car loan offers